Owner Portal Tenant Portal

 How Much Can You Write Off for Repairs on a Rental Property?

 The tax treatment of repair and maintenance expenses is one of the most valuable — and most misunderstood — areas of rental property taxation.
-Getting this right can meaningfully reduce your annual tax liability.
-Getting it wrong can trigger IRS scrutiny or result in missed deductions.
+For a Vancouver, WA landlord, getting this right can meaningfully reduce your annual tax liability; getting it wrong can trigger IRS scrutiny or leave deductions on the table.
+So how much can you write off for repairs on a rental property?
+The short version is that there is no ceiling — but the answer depends entirely on whether the IRS classifies the work as a repair or an improvement.
 Here is a clear breakdown of what qualifies, what does not, and how to document everything properly.

 What Counts as a Repair?